pdf-raku/PDF-ISO_32000-raku/README.md

 ## Tables

-Data is available for most of the tables in the PDF-32000 1.7 specification:
+Data is available for all of the tables in the PDF-32000 1.7 specification:
 ```
 use PDF::ISO_32000;
 # Load data about the Document Information dictionary